berenguel/postgresql-zero-downtime-migration/postgresql-side-by-side-migration-mvu.md

-# ⏳ Minimizing Downtime: Azure PostgreSQL Major Version Side-by-Side Upgrade
+# ⏳ Minimizing Downtime: Azure Database for PostgreSQL Major Version Upgrade: Side-by-Side approach

-Upgrading the major version of your Azure Database for PostgreSQL instance can sometimes require **unacceptable levels of downtime**.
+Upgrading the major version of your Azure Database for PostgreSQL instance can sometimes require **extended levels of downtime**.

 This guide provides a structured, **side-by-side migration path** to drastically reduce service interruption.
 This method is crucial when architectural constraints—such as extensive replica sets, intricate network configurations, or specific extension requirements—make a standard in-place upgrade unfeasible due to time limitations.